 The Club Approval and Finance Committee is one of the ASWU Senate committees.
 The fundamental mission of ASWU is to facilitate the growth of a healthy, diverse, and sustainable community of student organizations at Willamette.
 The Club Approval and Finance Committee is committed to improving the infrastructure of student organizations by helping new groups focus their visions and improve upon their weaknesses.

 This committee's primary purpose is to evaluate the affiliation materials (Affiliation Form, Petition of Interest, and Constitution and Bylaws) of newly forming student organizations.
 In its evaluation process, the Club Approval and Finance Committee provides feedback, suggestions, and resources to newly forming student organizations.
 Once the affiliation materials have been reviewed and revised to their satisfaction, this committee has the authority to recommend new groups to ASWU Senate for official recognition as student organizations.

 For more information contact ASWU Treasurer, Carlo Rivas.

 The fraternities below are listed with their current president.
 For more information, see Greek life.

 President – Luther Jessie

 Beta Theta Pi:

-IFC is the governing body for the men's fraternities, composed of elected representatives from each of Willamette's fraternities.
+IFC is the governing body for the fraternities, composed of elected representatives from each of Willamette's chapters.

 Outdoor Program Coordinators:

 Panhellenic Council is the governing body for Willamette's three sororities.
-The PHC Executive Council is comprised of six executive officers, who create and oversee programs for all of the sororities - President, Vice President of Recruitment, Vice President of Programming, Vice President of Public Relations, Vice President of Risk Management, and Vice President of Administration.
-Applications are available in February of each academic year to be considered for these executive officer positions.
+The PHC Executive Council is comprised of five executive officers, who create and oversee programs for all of the sororities - President, Vice President of Recruitment, Vice President of Programming, Vice President of Public Relations, and Vice President of Administration.
+Applications are available in November of each academic year to be considered for these executive officer positions.